 For days Dr. Burgues waited patiently in the wilderness of the mountains for a spectacle that few are privileged to witness.
 His patience was rewarded as two Big Horn Sheep, a ram and ewe, ascended to the point where he was encamped.
 Upon returning to his studio, he immortalized this most dramatic and fleeting moment in nature.

 The sculpture is 17″ high, 16″ wide and 10″ deep.
 In a 1973 interview for the Asbury Park Press, Dr. Burgues said “I fired about 40 of the Big Horn Sheep group before I got a perfect one.
 The horns uncurled and hung down in the terrific heat, and gases were trapped inside.”

-The Black Tailed Prairie Dog sold for $195 in 1974 and so was probably one of the larger edition sizes such as 950.
+The Black Tailed Prairie Dog sold for $195 in 1974 as part of an edition of 950.

 The similarly styled Whitetailed Prairie Dogs group was an edition of 350 and is probably from the mid-1970s as well.
 It is 8.5″ high and 13″ wide.

 The sculpture at left is Chipmunk with Fly Amanita (mushroom) from 1973.
 An edition of 450 at $400, it is 6.5″ high and 9″ wide.
 The identify of the Burgues chipmunk on the right is unknown.

 Burgues sculpted several cats, one of which was a Siamese in two colorways, both being an edition of 950 and standing a bit over 5″ high.
 The darker version with the gold collar is named Isis, and the lighter color with the blue collar is Ginger.